pydicom/pynetdicom/docs/tutorials/create_scu.rst

     :doc:`presentation contexts<../user/presentation>` section of the User
     Guide.

-I've cheated a bit in our code by already including the presentation context used to propose the use of the verification service;
+We've cheated a bit in our code by including a presentation context used to propose the use of the verification service;
 ``1.2.840.10008.1.1`` - *Verification SOP Class*.
 This is visible in the debug output in the A-ASSOCIATE-RQ section as::